RichardKnop/machinery/README.md

 * Broker: A message broker.
 Currently only AMQP is supported.
 Use full AMQP URL.
 * ResultBackend (optional): Result backend to use for keeping task results.
 Currently only AMQP is supported.
 Use just "amqp", other details will be assumed from the full AMQP URL in Broker setting.
-* ResultsExpireIn (optional): How long to store task results for in miliseconds.
-Defaults to 3600000 (1 hour).
+* ResultsExpireIn (optional): How long to store task results for in seconds.
+Defaults to 3600 (1 hour).
 * Exchange: Exchange name.
 * Exchange: Exchange type.
 * DefaultQueue: Default queue name.